meom-group/data-tools-inventory/dynamical-models/model-codes.md

 <hr style="border:1px solid blue">

- neXtSIM exhibits a strong capacity for short-term sea ice forecasting at Pan-Arctic scales 6 . neXtSIM was developed to explore the role of sea-ice mechanics and dynamics in determining the large-scale behaviour of Arctic sea ice.
+neXtSIM was developed to explore the role of sea-ice mechanics and dynamics in determining the large-scale behaviour of Arctic sea ice and exhibits a strong capacity for short-term sea ice forecasting at Pan-Arctic scales.
 As such, it has served as a testing and development ground for the brittle sea-ice rheologies developed over the past decade.

- In MEOM team, neXtSIM is coupled to the NEMO ocean engine or in a standalone mode.
+ In MEOM team, neXtSIM is coupled to the NEMO ocean engine or is run in a standalone development mode to improve forecast.

 <hr style="border:1px solid blue">